ChrisFischer-MTA/UCF-Parking-Data/README.md

 Date-Time (UTC), garage a utilization, garage b utilization, garage c utilization, garage d utilization, garage h utilization, garage i utilization, garage l utilization.

 The code for data retrieval is stored: https://github.com/ChrisFischer-MTA/UCFGrg/tree/master/src/io/github/chrisfischerdashmta

+If you'd like the data to be updated, create an issue request.
+I'm more then happy to update this for you.